datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   stored in the SAM database
 * **NTLM hash:** The NTLM hash is better, the password is hashed using MD4 and then padded up to 21 bytes.
-It is then split into three parts and encrypted with a challange sent by the server the result is then sent to the server and verified.
+It is then split into three parts and encrypted with a challenge sent by the server the result is then sent to the server and verified.
 Supports different cases and more chars
   * **Vulnerabilities:**
     * Backwards compatible with LM (meaning old passwords stored in LM)